Canon 6D vs Leica M Typ 240

-The Canon EOS 6D and the Leica M (Typ 240) are two enthusiast cameras that were officially introduced in September 2012.
+The Canon EOS 6D and the Leica M (Typ 240) are two enthusiast cameras that were announced in September 2012.
 The 6D is a DSLR, while the M Typ 240 is a rangefinder-style mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Leica provides 23.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Leica provides 23.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 240 is considerably smaller (31 percent) than the Canon 6D.
 Moreover, the M Typ 240 is markedly lighter (12 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Leica M Lens Catalog (M Typ 240).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.